BilalH123/BilalH123/README.md

 - 👋 Hi, I’m Bilal Hussain
 - 👀 I’m am currently pursuing a BSc in Computer Science and have a keen interest in cryptography and IT
 - 🌱 I’m currently learning python, javascript and php in my spare time.
-I also like to code projects in my spare time using my newly found knowledge.
+I also like to code projects which interest me in my spare time.
 - ⚡ Fun fact: I am interested in many sports ranging from pool to boxing, I have completed a 6-week beginner course in archery and have been playing pool for the past 5 years.

 <!---